dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/SEC Regulation.md

 >[!danger] Depends:

 We can walk thru each state of the packet and the components of the packet and detail why it might be a security, and the mitigations in place.
 Only states where money changes hands need to be considered.
+The NFTs commemorate a state change of the Packet.

 ## Funder Open